47 Operators Reached $100K: The 6 Strategies That Failed Before They Got There

 At every revenue stage, there’s popular advice that sounds logical but doesn’t move revenue.

-Reality: Most founders at this stage have lead flow.
-Their constraint is conversion leaks, not top-of-funnel volume.
+Reality: Most founders at this stage already have lead flow; their constraint is conversion leaks, not top-of-funnel volume.

-At $50K-$80K: “Raise your prices” (sounds right: more per client = more revenue).
-Reality: Price isn’t the constraint when you’re capacity-maxed.
-You can’t serve more clients regardless of what they pay.
+Reality: Price isn’t the constraint when you’re capacity-maxed; you can’t serve more clients regardless of what they pay.

-At $80K-$120K: “Hire a VA” (sounds right: more hands = more capacity) Reality: VAs handle tasks, not systems.
-If your constraint is decision-making or founder-dependent expertise, adding hands doesn’t help.
+Reality: VAs handle tasks, not systems, so if your constraint is decision-making or founder-dependent expertise, adding hands doesn’t help.

 The pattern: tactical advice optimizes the wrong constraint.